Ocean Telegraph: British clipper

 In 1863 James Baines & Co. of Liverpool bought Ocean Telegraph for £7,060 for their Black Ball Line of packet ships, chiefly to sail between London, Australia and New Zealand.
 She was renamed Light Brigade.
 By 1864 she was registered in London.
 She was given the UK official number 45775 and code letters VFQN.
 By 1865 her main owner was one JM Mackay.

 With the Black Ball Line, commanded by Captain Henry Evans, Light Brigade took migrants from London to Brisbane, Queensland in 1863; British troops and their families to Auckland, New Zealand, in 1864 from both Calcutta and Rangoon in British India, and from London, for the New Zealand Wars in two separate voyages.
 She took migrants from London to Sydney, New South Wales in 1867 and returned to London via Calcutta with cavalry horses for the troops in Calcutta; migrants from London to Lyttelton, New Zealand, in 1867.

 By 1869 Light Brigade's main owner was a Thomas M Mackay.
 She again took migrants from London to Brisbane in 1869 and 1870–71.
 On this last trip Captain Evans died in Brisbane 10 days before the ship sailed again for London in April 1871 with a mixed cargo of exports from Queensland.

 In 1871 Taylor, Bethell & Roberts of London bought Light Brigade, chiefly to sail between London and Queensland.
 By 1872 her main owner was an Arthur Bilbrough of London.

 She made two trips from London to Keppel Bay, Queensland: commanded by Captain Holden in 1871–72 and Captain L Davies in 1872–73 (Captain L. Davies).
 On the first trip The Brisbane Courier described her as "a smart looking full-rigged ship, admirably adapted for the conveyance of passengers and migrants, the various compartments for their accommodation being both roomy and well ventilated.
 It may be added that the ship 'tween decks presents a clean and orderly appearance."
 Also on the first trip it was decided that she not travel down to Brisbane but that she return with cargo from Keppel Bay to London.
 This cargo did not arrive in good condition, so settlers near Keppel Bay decided not to send cargo aboard her again.
 As a result, on her second trip she sailed down to Sydney in ballast looking for a return cargo.

 Each time Light Brigade sailed to Australia and New Zealand in this period she carried about 400 passengers, mail and general cargo.
 Her passengers for Auckland were soldiers and their families.
-Most of her passengers for Lyttleton, Sydney, Brisbane, and Keppel Bay were assisted migrants – labourers, domestic servants, and tradespeople for the settlements there.
+Most of her passengers for Lyttelton, Sydney, Brisbane, and Keppel Bay were assisted migrants – labourers, domestic servants, and tradespeople for the settlements there.
 She returned with mail and a small number of passengers, but return cargo to fill the space of the assisted migrants and soldiers was harder to find.

 By 1874 Light Brigade's main owner was William Williams of London, and she appeared in Lloyd's Register of British and Foreign Shipping for the first time.